 As an organisation working extensively with populations affected by environmental degradation and the changing climate, Action Against Hunger takes the environmental impact of our work extremely seriously.
-In recognition of the negative impact that environmental factors can have on the communities we support, and in line with our mission and values, Action Against Hunger UK has adopted an environmental policy.
-This includes travel guidelines and an associated annual action plan, which commits us to assess, improve and monitor environmental performance, comply with relevant legislation, and sets out concrete steps toward doing so environmental risks and mitigating actions are also included in our risk registers.
+In recognition of the negative impact that environmental factors can have on the communities we support, and in line with our mission and values, Action Against Hunger UK has adopted an Environment and Climate Framework.
+This includes an international network wide commitment to assess, improve and monitor our environmental performance and to comply with relevant legislation along with concrete steps as to how this should be achieved.
+Risks relating to our environmental impact are included in our Risk Registers along with mitigating action plans such that these can be reviewed and assessed on a cyclical basis.

-Due consideration is given to environmental preservation, protection and recovery, and promotion and educational activities.
-This simultaneously meets our own responsibility to 'do no harm' and strengthens the long-term resilience of at risk populations
+Action Against Hunger ensures that due consideration is given to (i) environmental preservation; (ii) environmental protection and recovery; and (iii) promotion of educational activities relating to our environmental impact.
+This sits alongside our commitment to 'do no harm' and helps to support the long-term resilience of at-risk populations.